“What was their crime?”

 “So that it’s not superficial,” one man summarized.
 “To show that we really know him.”

-“Isn’t that what we all need?” another woman said in the Zoom call meeting.
+“Isn’t that what we all need?” another woman said in the Zoom meeting.
 “I mean, we are great at superficial relationships.
 And we all want to build more meaningful ones, really know each other.
 Right?”

 Bingo.

-Or, as Father Greg Boyle says: “Kinship so quickly.”
+As Father Greg Boyle says: “Kinship so quickly.”

-Now it's part of what we do.
+Now, it's part of what we do.

-And it should come as little surprise from what we know of A, that he has a compassionate, ministering heart and was very encouraging to me. ”— Bill, OPOP team member
+And it should come as little surprise from what we know of A, that he has a compassionate, ministering heart and was very encouraging to me. ”

 READ